kuroei/NifRomoController/readme.md

 ## About the MQTT server

-this project use the 「NIFTYCloud MQTT」as default setting .you also can change it with your MQTT Server.
+This project use the 「NIFTYCloud MQTT」as default setting .you also can change it with your MQTT Server.

 * 「NIFTYCloud MQTT」(http://cloud.nifty.com/service/mqtt.htm)